Sensitivity Analysis in Supply Chain Design and Planning

 However, we operate in a complex economy without perfect information.
 Markets shift and costs fluctuate.
 This does not mean we should throw up our hands and say “No analysis!”
 In fact, it is quite the opposite.
 Today’s complex and dynamic business environment demands more than business intuition alone.
 Instead, we should respect the unknown and accommodate our analysis accordingly.
 We must treat reality as stochastic or uncertain.
 As Borges reminds us, “Nothing is built on stone; all is built on sand, but we must build as if the sand were stone.”

 Despite the intentions and rigor of forecasting and budgeting, planning is seldom an exact match with actual.
 Moreover, a solution which is optimal under certain circumstances could be suboptimal under even slightly different conditions.
 As an example, the multiple raw materials required for manufacturing a finished product may have varying discount levels subject to purchase quantities.
 As such, forecasts may impact supplier selection, transport mode decisions, order quantities, and many ‘downstream’ decisions.
-The question now becomes, how accurate is the demand plan for the finished product?
-Forecast is only one important variable; we should not neglect the impact of externalities, including so-called “black swan” events (e.g. Brexit) or localized events (e.g. port congestion or unplanned machine downtime) on elements such as cost and material flow.
+The question now becomes, how accurate is the demand planning for the finished product?
+Demand forecasting is only one important variable; we should not neglect the impact of externalities, including so-called “black swan” events (e.g. Brexit) or localized events (e.g. port congestion or unplanned machine downtime), on elements such as cost and material flow.

 Applying Sensitivity Analysis in Supply Chain Design and Planning